-Years ago, before the blackberry, I traveled to a spa in Mexico that had no cell service or phones in the rooms.
+Years ago, before smartphones, I traveled to a spa in Mexico that had no cell service or phones in the rooms.
 Learning of a client company’s decision to restructure and fire my firm (as I crouched at a hallway pay phone, scrounging for quarters) didn’t leave me feeling exactly relaxed.
 And though the bad news had nothing to do with my choice of a remote getaway, it’s made me irrationally anxious about unplugging ever since.
 Launching my own business hasn’t helped, but truth to tell, it’s a personality thing.
 I’m a worrier.

 Today, in the middle of a spring break vacation with the family, I’m taking a typical working holiday, attached to three wireless devices and serenaded by buzzes, pings, and ringtones.
 Guess what?
 It’s not so relaxing either.
 Studies show that the number of Americans taking working vacations doubled in the past decade – and that’s not even accounting for the economic downturn.